meffie/talks/afsbpw-2022-openafs-report/afsbpw-2022-openafs-report.md

 ---
 title: OpenAFS Status Report
-authors:
- - Ben Kaduk, OpenAFS Guardian
- - Stephan Wiesand, OpenAFS Release Manager
- - Michael Meffie, OpenAFS Release Team
+author: Michael Meffie, OpenAFS Release Team
 date: June 14, 2022
 abstract:
   - Updates on work that has been done for the OpenAFS stable release branches,